willghatch/lakota-xkb-keyboard-layout/README.md

 To switch to this layout, `cd` into this directory and run `xkbcomp -I. deseret.xkb $DISPLAY`.
 To switch back to a standard qwerty layout, run `setxkbmap -model pc104`.

 I personally don't know anything about the Lakota language or writing system, but I made this layout because I saw someone request it.
 So I can't really vouch for it's utility for its purpose.

+It matches the layout available for other operating systems available at https://lakhota.org/keyboards/